Yes Please!: Barbados sessions; hindrances to recording

 Paul Ryder began having withdrawal symptoms from the lack of heroin; as both Ryders became ill, McGough had a doctor prescribe them largactil.
 It resulted in neither of them having the energy left to record anything, especially Shaun Ryder, who was now unable to sing.
 Day and Whelan relaxed with their families on the island as they had finished their parts for the album, renting houses by the beachside.
 Frantz and Weymouth attempted to keep recording going, but the difficulties with the band members eventually saw the pair's enthusiasm dissipate.
 The pair felt there was the foundation of ten songs recorded, waiting for Shaun Ryder's input.
 Amid growing frustration from the others, Ryder had yet to write any lyrics for the new songs.
 They spent a few days trying to coax lyrical inspiration out of Ryder.
 The constant crack use saw him afflicted with a throat infection, rendering the chance of recording vocals impossible.
 Whelan let Ryder stay at his place in an effort to spur lyrics out of him.

 When Shaun Ryder ran out of money to buy more crack, he ended up selling dealers his clothes.
-Reports of the band's antics – car crashes and drug consumption – hit tabloids in the UK.
+Reports of the band's antics, such as car crashes and excessive drug use, began to reach coverage from tabloids in the UK.
 One story involved the band withholding the album's master tapes at ransom from Factory, which Whelan denied, while another stated Ryder sold the studio's sofa for crack, to which he clarified he actually sold a sunlounger.
 Ryder theorised the master tape rumour came about from Frantz and Weymouth being worried about not getting paid because of Factory's financial situation.
 The pair prodded Ryder to make false claims in order for the label to send them money, which Ryder estimated could not have totalled more than £10,000.
 Wilson had received intermittent reports about what was happening on the island.
 As he was in Los Angeles, California, for a few days, he considered visiting the band but ultimately decided not to.